National Christmas Tree (United States): Great Depression and World War II

 For the first time in its history, the National Community Christmas Tree was not lit in 1942 due to the need to conserve power and observe security restrictions on outdoor lighting and for security reasons not lit again until after the war concluded in 1945.
 Nonetheless, President Roosevelt continued to give a national radio address on what would have been the date of the tree lighting ceremony during these three years.
 Ornaments for the 1942 tree were donated by local D.C. schoolchildren, limited to the colors red, white, and blue.
 With the president and his family spending Christmas of 1943 at their family home of Springwood in Hyde Park, New York, and with concern that the tree ceremony might worsen the transportation overcrowding situation in the city, a decision was made to cancel the National Community Christmas Tree decoration altogether, but Eleanor Roosevelt requested that the ceremony proceed, and so it did.
 Once more, local children contributed the tree's ornaments, which were again permitted to be multicolored.
 Each ornament had a small white tag attached to it, commemorating an American soldier, sailor, or flier who had been wounded, killed, or gone missing in combat.
-President Roosevelt was in Hyde Park again in 1944, although Mrs. Roosevelt remained at the White House for the annual tree ceremony; and once more local schoolchildren contributed the ornaments.
+President Roosevelt was in Hyde Park again in 1944, although Eleanor Roosevelt remained at the White House for the annual tree ceremony; and once more local schoolchildren contributed the ornaments.